-A Conduct Administrator reviews the report or complaint and sends the student a notification letter about 10 days after the incident.
+A Conduct Administrator or Review Board Chair reviews the report or complaint and sends the student a notification letter about 10 days after the incident.
 The letter briefly describes the incident report, alleged violations, and informs the student of the date, time, and location of the hearing.

-A meeting with a Conduct Administrator (CA) or Board that is typically non-adversarial.
+A meeting with a Conduct Administrator (CA) or Review Board that is typically non-adversarial.
+Hearings are conducted in private.
 During the hearing, the CA will present the incident report(s) and any other available information; the Respondent responds by sharing their side of the story.
 The CA will ask and answer questions, review policies, and discuss possible outcomes.

-The Conduct Administrator (or board) will then determine whether a Respondent violated the Code using the preponderance of the evidence standard of proof.
+The Conduct Administrator or Review Board will then determine whether a Respondent violated the Code using the preponderance of the evidence standard of proof.
 There must be information from which one can reasonably conclude that the Respondent "more likely than not" violated the Code.

 The Respondent is notified by SU email whether they were found Responsible or Not Responsible for each alleged violation.
-If found Responsible for a violation, the Conduct Administrator will issue appropriate sanctions, which are educational or restorative activities, statuses, fines/fees, or limitations of privileges that must be completed
+If found Responsible for a violation, the Conduct Administrator or Review Board Chair will issue appropriate sanctions, which are educational or restorative activities, statuses, fines/fees, or limitations of privileges that must be completed.

-Respondents can appeal within 5 calendar days from the time/date the decision letter is emailed.
+Respondents can appeal within 5 business days from the time/date the decision letter is emailed.
 An appeal is not a re-hearing, and will not be granted based only on disagreement with the original decision.
-An appeal must meet specific criteria to be granted (detailed in Sec.
-5.2.1 of the Code).
+An appeal must meet specific criteria to be granted (detailed in Section 3.3 of the Code).

 If a Respondent does not complete sanctions on time, the Conduct Administrator will send a letter through SU email letting the Respondent know that they are not in compliance.
 When this happens, a $50.00 fine is issued in addition to the original sanctions.
 The Respondent then has one more week to finish the sanctions.
 Most Respondents will not reach this step!